Denver mayoral candidates tackle housing, homelessness, crime in last major forum before election

 In one of the last forums before Election Day, some of Denver's mayoral candidates sharply diverged on their approach to the city's most pressing issues, notably over homelessness, with a few arguing against "decriminalization" and others saying the laws are too lenient.

-The forum, sponsored by the Denver Gazette and which took place at the University of Colorado Anschutz Medical Campus, at times took on a somber tone, particularly as news spread of a shooting that killed two faculty members in a Denver high school.
+The forum, sponsored by the Denver Gazette, took place at the University of Colorado Anschutz Medical Campus.
+At times it took on a somber tone, particularly as news spread of a shooting that wounded two deans in a Denver high school.

 Indeed, the crime wave gripping Denver permeated the conversation.